Decoding species coexistence: A reinforcement learning perspective: Conclusion

 \section{Conclusion}

-Driven by the mystery of biodiversity, especially how highly mobile species coexist within a spatial domain, we propose a reinforcement learning paradigm to understand how species continue to coexist even when they migrate rapidly.
-Specifically, we investigate a population of three species with the RPS cycling dominance structure, where their mobility is adaptively adjusted by a Q-learning algorithm.
+Driven by the mystery of biodiversity, particularly how highly mobile species coexist within a spatial domain, we propose a reinforcement learning paradigm to understand how different species coexist even when they migrate rapidly.
+Specifically, we investigate a population of three species with the RPS cycling dominance structure, where a joint Q-learning algorithm adaptively adjusts their mobility.
 Each species is associated with a Q-table that guides the movement of its individuals.
-This model emphasizes the adaptability of migration, allowing mobility to be learned and adjusted based on the environment, rather than fixed as most previous studies assumed~\cite{2007Mobility}.
-We show that the adaptation enabled by Q-learning allows all three species to coexist effectively, as the extinction probability remains quite low across the studied range of baseline migration rates.
-Their action preference patterns reveal that they develop two main tendencies: survival-priority—escaping from predators—and predation-priority—staying put to catch prey—both of which are common in nature.
-Dynamically, these tendencies create heterogeneities in mobility, disrupting the formation of spiral waves and thus promoting species coexistence.
-However, an imbalance in these tendencies could reduce mobility heterogeneity and therefore jeopardize the ecosystem’s biodiversity.
+This model emphasizes the adaptability of migration, allowing the adjustment of mobility based on the environment, rather than being fixed as most previous studies assumed~\cite{2007Mobility}.
+We show that the adaptation enabled by joint Q-learning allows all three species to coexist effectively, as the extinction probability remains quite low across a wide range of baseline migration rates.
+Their action preference patterns reveal that they develop two main tendencies: survival-priority — escaping from predators, and predation-priority — staying put to catch prey, both of which are commonly observed in nature.
+Mechanistically, the two tendencies create heterogeneities in mobility, disrupting the formation of spiral waves and thus promoting species coexistence.
+However, the imbalance of the two tendencies reduces mobility heterogeneity and therefore jeopardizes the ecosystem’s biodiversity.

 Notably, we observe a symmetry-breaking in action preference within state (2,0), where the three species develop distinct behavioral patterns.
 This subtle differentiation ultimately leads to divergent species densities.
 Further investigations show that when conventional fixed-migration species are mixed with Q-learning agents, the latter gain an evolutionary advantage due to their adaptability.
-Mixing also introduces heterogeneity among Q-learning species, yielding a rich spectrum of dynamical phenomena.
+Mixing also introduces heterogeneity among Q-learning species, where a rich spectrum of dynamical phenomena is observed.

 {Biologically, the two migration tendencies resemble the heuristic rule proposed in Ref.~\cite{2013Persistent}, but here they are learned via Q‑learning rather than specified a priori.
 Dynamically, the mobility heterogeneities in Ref.~\cite{2013Persistent} are not strong enough to suppress spiral wave formation, which sustains a higher likelihood of extinction.}